ares333/php-curl/README.md

 This demo is advanced usage with CurlMulti_My.It's porpuse is to show as much features as possible with as little code as possible.The target site maybe changing,so the code maybe not runnable.

 **demo3.php**<br>
-Perfect clone the target site.Copy the demo code from a project use framework.So not tested.
+Perfect clone the target site.